Frequently Asked Questions

 Book as soon as you can.
 Some of our tours sell out just a few days after we post them on our website.
 Many tours sell out more than a year in advance.
 Don’t be disappointed, register early to ensure a spot on the trip and departure dates of your choice!

-Absolutely, just call or email our office!
+Absolutely, just use the JOIN WAITLIST button on the appropriate “sold out” trip page or call our office!
 If space becomes available on a waitlisted trip, we contact people on the waitlist in the order we received names.

 Every tour is a little different and final payment generally corresponds to when we need to pay our suppliers on your behalf.
 The final payment schedule can be found for each individual trip on our website by clicking on the Terms and Conditions or Special Terms and Conditions link in the right-hand column.
 Once enrolled on a trip, we also send payment information via email in your “Initial Tour Information” packet.

 Terms and conditions can vary by trip.
-For a given trip’s web page, click on the Terms and Conditions or Special Terms and Conditions link on the right-hand column of the specific tour web page.
-We also send a Terms and Conditions form by email for you to electronically sign and return to us to complete your enrollment.
+For a given tour’s web page, click on the Terms and Conditions or Special Terms and Conditions link on the right-hand column of the specific tour web page.
+We send a Terms and Conditions form by email for you to sign and return to us by emailed scan or postal service mail to complete your enrollment.

 Travel Insurance